 Alternatives: If you aren’t loyal to a particular airline, the Chase Sapphire Reserve is a great option.
 While it charges a steep annual fee, it offers generous travel credits and perks that easily offset the cost (including Priority Pass lounge access and credits for TSA PreCheck or Global Entry).

-Bottom line: If you meet the required spend and redeem your miles for Saver Awards, that bonus amounts to about $912 in airfare, (assuming an average United mile value of 1.52 cents each).
+Bottom line: If you meet the required spend and redeem your miles for Saver Awards, that bonus amounts to around $660 in airfare, (based on Bankrate’s United mile value estimate of 1.1 cents per mile).

 Best for sign-up bonus + annual bonus: Citi Rewards+® Card